Shoulder Injuries in Sports

 What Causes Sports Shoulder Injuries?

-The shoulder is a ball-and-socket joint with a wide range of motion, but that flexibility comes at a cost.
-Unlike more stable joints, like the hip, the shoulder is more prone to injury.
-Activities like throwing, swimming, tennis, and weightlifting place high demands on the shoulder muscles, tendons, and ligaments, sometimes leading to overuse or acute trauma.
+The shoulder is a ball-and-socket joint that allows a wide range of motion.
+However, the flexibility also makes the shoulder joint more vulnerable to injury.
+Activities like throwing, swimming, tennis, and weightlifting place high demands on the shoulder muscles, tendons, and ligaments, sometimes leading to overuse injuries or acute trauma.

 Sudden movements, repetitive strain, falls, and collisions are all common triggers for sports shoulder injuries.
-Athletes who push their limits or neglect proper warm-ups and technique are at a higher risk.
+Athletes who push their limits, skip warm-ups, or use improper technique face a higher risk.
+Those participating in contact sports are especially vulnerable.
 Shoulder injuries range from mild sprains to serious tears or dislocations.

 A man experiencing pain from a shoulder injury while training in Austin, Texas.